EclecticGriffin/notsciibot/README.md

 This is approach changes the policy overtime to reflect the rewards obtained from the environment.
-In some sense this approach can be relatively naive as it will discourage states that are temporally proximate to undesirable states, without regard for the action that caused the punishment in the first place.
+In some sense this approach can be relatively naive as it will discourage states that are temporally proximate to undesirable states without regard for the action that caused the punishment in the first place.
 It may be possible that every action leading up to a failure was a good choice with the exception of the final action, yet they will all be discouraged.